dukeayers/cs399_SocialMedia/README.md

 --- input account data into database
 - show all posts of the user sorted by date : Duke
 - About page - Nancy
+--- footer with a copyright sentence and github link - Nancy